Sexually Transmitted Infections in The Woodlands, TX

 • Genital itching

-Keep in mind that symptoms may vary based on the infection that has developed and that some symptoms may feel more like the flu than an STD.
+Keep in mind that symptoms may vary based on the infection that has developed and that some symptoms may feel more like the flu than an STI.

 Your doctor will recommend screening frequency after consulting with you about your sexual habits.
-Generally, STD testing is recommended annually.
+Generally, STI testing is recommended annually.
 However, in some cases, a doctor may advise more frequent screenings.

 According to the Centers for Disease Control and Prevention, millions of sexually transmitted infections occur every year.
 These types of infections are fully preventable with the following: